Choosing Assessment For, Not Of – Use Learning Stories

 - Share passion for respectful and inclusive assessment practices that have joy and heart at their center;

-- Give teachers to time and headspace to truly observer and reflect and,
+- Give teachers the time and headspace to truly observer and reflect and,

 - Encourage staff to increase sharing with families and to find the joy in documenting children’s learning.

 Authentic leadership and authentic assessment help early childhood leaders improve their programs’ approaches to assessment and support relationships between children, teachers, and families.
 Educa and Learning Stories support early childhood leaders who hope to bring the joy, heart, and meaning back to early assessment practices.